Skip to main content

 § 164.308(a)(1)(ii)(A)

-A dated, downloadable PDF structured per NIST SP 800-30 — the methodology HHS points to.
+A dated, downloadable PDF structured per NIST SP 800-30 — the methodology the U.S. Department of Health and Human Services (HHS) points to.
 Questions that identify gaps.

 2